TlaskalV/human-urinary-microbiome/README.md

 ## File description

-Raw sequences together with metadata available at NCBI PRJNA1093489.
+Raw sequences together with subject's metadata are available at NCBI ***PRJNA1093489**.
-Processed data available at Zenodo.
+Processed and unfiltered data are available at figshare  [10.6084/m9.figshare.26046355](https://doi.org/10.6084/m9.figshare.26046355).

+## Citation
+Please cite our preprint

 ## References